ihmeuw-msca/distrx/docs/user_guide/simple_transformations.rst

 Example: Log Transform
 ----------------------

-Assume that we have some means and standard errors (SEs) of systolic blood pressure (SBP) from several different samples.
+Suppose that we have some means and standard errors (SEs) of systolic blood pressure (SBP) from several different samples.
 The data may look something like the following,

 .. csv-table::